Create Required Profile Field to Define User Status

 Also, I would suggest that this data should not be used as part of any future permissions/roles features.
 If roles are going to be meaningful, they must be controlled and set by an administrator, not self-selected by users.
 Thus, if we're going to require such a field, it should be because we want to gather data, as I don't think it'll be useful for roles.

-#2 Updated by Matt Gold over 10 years ago
+Updated by Matt Gold about 13 years ago

 Thanks, Boone.
 I think that checkboxes would work well and would still be useful in data reporting as long as we could tell when people had multiple choices selected.